diku-dk/hpps-e2020-pub/material/5-l-2/README.md

 ![header](header.png)

-# Lab: parallel programming with OpenMP (WIP prerelease)
+# Lab: parallel programming with OpenMP

 One of the nice aspects of being a teacher is that if you find a hobby you enjoy, you can force your students to enjoy it along with you.